ChibiCritters/empiria-card-game/README.md

 Empiria
 =======

-The print and play card game.
+The print and play board game.

 For 2-4 Players.